astnohk/qwiicWithLisp/README.md

 [Haptic Driver](https://www.sparkfun.com/products/17590) includes Linear Resonant Actuator (LRA) vibrator and motor driver DA7280.
 It could control LRA within a few milliseconds so you can produce arbitrary vibration such as simple vibration or knock like single shot vibrations.

+### MPR121 12-Key Capacitive Touch Sensor

+[12-Key Touch Sensor](https://www.adafruit.com/product/1982) is capacitive touch sensor module.
+It could get 12-Key touch state via I2C.
+The function `read-mpr121-touch-status` returns each key's touch state as a list of `1` (on) or `0` (off).

 ## LICENSE